zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 of a model object, storing datasets and the model object itself as links within a newly created Model Version.
 This integration is achieved by configuring the pipeline within a Model Context using `ModelVersion`.
-The name and `create_new_model_version` fields are specified, while other fields remain optional for this task.
+The name and is specified, while other fields remain optional for this task.

 ```python
 from zenml import pipeline